-A tumor begins when normal cells change and grow uncontrollably, forming a mass called a tumor.
+A tumor begins when healthy cells change and grow out of control, forming a mass called a tumor.
 A tumor can be cancerous or benign.
-A cancerous tumor is malignant, meaning it can spread to other parts of the body.
-A benign tumor means the tumor will not spread.
+A cancerous tumor is malignant, meaning it can grow and spread to other parts of the body.
+A benign tumor means the tumor can grow but will not spread.

-There are four types of PPB:
+There are 4 types of PPB:

-- Type Ir is similar to Type I, but it does not have cancerous cells.
+Type Ir is similar to Type I, but it does not have cancerous cells.
 The “r” stands for regressing.

 Many patients with PPB have a mutation of the DICER1 RNase-IIIb gene.
 More details on the different types of PPB are explained in other sections, including more information about genetic factors in Risk Factors .

-Looking for More of an Overview?
+Looking for More of an Introduction?

-If you would like additional introductory information, explore this related item.
-Please note this link takes you to another section on Cancer.Net:
+If you would like more of an introduction, explore this related item.
+Please note this link will take you to another section on Cancer.Net: